 Because young kid’s senses, personality, and cognition are still developing, it’s normal for them to have somewhat rigid food-preferences regarding texture and flavor, especially when a new food is just being introduced.
 Therefore, it is necessary to take their developmental stage into account when exposing them to new foods, so that the experience can be positive and build their emotional, verbal, and physical skills as well.

 With this challenge in mind, here are some ideas on how to successfully introduce new foods into your little one’s diet:

 - Together, read a book that features a new food and talk about its characteristics before getting to experience it in real life.

 - Make sure that your child has a good posture while eating, so that she is not uncomfortable or too occupied trying to stay upright.

 - Let your child help in the preparation of the food.
-Cooking together provides interesting and positive experiences around food, and it has been proven that it boosts the child’s self-confidence, while also encouraging them to try their creation.
+Cooking together provides interesting and positive experiences around food, and it has been proven that it boosts the child’s self-confidence, while also encouraging her to try the creation.

 - Take the food temperature into account and try to make sure it’s pleasantly warm.